Originally published on Feb. 28, 2021; continually updated.

 Case Summary: In 2019, Carroll publicly accused then-President Trump of sexually assaulting her in a New York City department store in the 1990s.
 A few hours later, Trump denied Carroll’s allegation and accused her of fabricating the story to drum up publicity for her upcoming book.
 Carroll then sued Trump for defamation in New York state court, alleging that Trump defamed her when he publicly accused her of falsifying the assault story.

-After nearly a year of state court proceedings–and with Carroll’s counsel angling to sample Trump’s DNA–the Justice Department moved to intervene on Trump’s behalf under the Federal Tort Claims Act (FTCA).
+After nearly a year of state court proceedings–and with Carroll’s counsel angling to sample Trump’s DNA for comparison with Carroll’s dress from the alleged assault–the Justice Department moved to intervene on Trump’s behalf under the Federal Tort Claims Act (FTCA).
 This move threatened to quash the suit.
 In effect, the FTCA (as amended by the Westfall Act) provides blanket immunity to federal employees who commit certain torts–including defamation–arising out of their official duties.
 According to the DOJ, the president’s official duties include speaking to the press about public matters–which would mean that Trump had immunity from any defamatory statements he made about Carroll.

 On both counts, the court agreed.
 Though removal was irreversible, the court held that the FTCA did not cover Trump’s actions, so Carroll’s defamation suit could proceed against Trump in his personal capacity.
 Acting separately, the DOJ and Trump both appealed.
 Trump also requested the court stay the district court proceedings until that appeal is resolved.

-Case Status: In the SDNY proceedings, the parties filed opposing memoranda on Trump’s motion to stay in Dec.
-2020.
-The court has not yet ruled on that issue.
-If the court denies the motion, Carroll’s defamation claim could proceed at the same time as the Second Circuit hears Trump’s appeal on FTCA immunity.
+Case Status: In the SDNY proceedings, the parties filed opposing memoranda on Trump’s motion to stay in December 2020.

 At the Second Circuit, the DOJ and Trump filed separate opening briefs on Jan.
 15, 2021.
 Carroll’s attorneys then requested an Apr.
 16, 2021 due date for their brief.
 Notably, her counsel explicitly selected that date so the Biden DOJ would have time to reassess the Trump administration’s position that Trump was acting within the scope of his employment when he allegedly defamed Carroll.
 The Second Circuit granted that scheduling request.